Latest News

 About Me

-I am an interdisciplinary scientist and engineer interested in exploring and exploiting the consequences of agent embodiment in robot learning and control across scales.
-My work combines insights from artificial intelligence, statistical physics, chemical engineering, and materials science to make engineered systems more life-like by exploiting their physical intelligence and emergent capabilities.
-Mastodon
+I am an interdisciplinary roboticist interested in exploring the consequences of physical embodiment in robot learning and control.
+My work combines insights from artificial intelligence, optimal control, and statistical physics to make engineered systems more capable and robust.